axelBernat/todolistreact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# To see the project:
+# To see the project
 https://axelbernat.github.io/todolistreact/

 ## Available Scripts